minhtuan221/cython-npm/README.md

 ### Example: Cython vs speed test battle
 This example compare the speed between cython vs python, Swift, Go and Code differences in doing a short calculation.
 Cython_npm is used in the test.
 This test is forked from 'marcinkliks', the original code and test is here:
 [Swift vs Go vs Python battle](http://www.marcinkliks.pl/2015/02/22/swift-vs-others/).
-Note: We use Swift and Go test results as pattern and do not retest them
+Note: We use Swift and Go test results as pattern and do not retest them.
+Go to see in test folder in github for more examples

 Testing condition:
 * Python version: Python 3.6.3 :: Anaconda, Inc.